How to help someone you think may be experiencing or have may potentially be exposed to domestic and family violence.

 So what is the best way to support someone that you suspect may be exposed to domestic and family violence?

+An open, supportive relationship without fear of judgement may encourage a victim to feel comfortable discussing a domestic and family violence situation.
 As with any difficult conversation, finding a safe and comfortable place free from distraction to raise the subject is important.
 Open the conversation generally without accusations.

 You might ask a question such as ‘you don’t seem your happy self at the moment, are you ok?’